-- Act No. XI of 1991 (in Hungarian) on statutory health and administrative activity. - Government Decree No. 578/2020 (in Hungarian) on the operation of the food chain control information system. - Government Decree No. 354/2013 (in Hungarian) on domestic operation of the Internal Market Information System and on the rules of participation in it. - Government Decree No. 186/2009 (in Hungarian) on fines in the case of failure to report notifiable services and on general appointment of authorities overseeing services. - Government Decree No. 158/2009 (in Hungarian) on procedures for the protection of geographical indications of agricultural products, foodstuffs, and spirits, and on the inspection of such products. - Government Decree No. 201/2001 on quality standards and control of potable water. - Decree No. 28/2017 (in Hungarian) on requirements for self-monitoring systems to be operated by food businesses. - Decree No. 141/2011 (in Hungarian) concerning the increased level of official control on imports of certain food and feed of non-animal origin. - Decree No. 66/2010 (in Hungarian) on maximum residue levels of pesticides in or on food and feed of plant and animal origin and relating to their official control. - Decree No. 3/2010 (in Hungarian) on data reporting and traceability relating to food production and sale.
+- Act No. XI of 1991 (in Hungarian) on statutory health and administrative activity. - Government Decree No. 578/2020 (in Hungarian) on the operation of the food chain control information system. - Government Decree No. 354/2013 (in Hungarian) on domestic operation of the Internal Market Information System and on the rules of participation in it. - Government Decree No. 186/2009 (in Hungarian) on fines in the case of failure to report notifiable services and on general appointment of authorities overseeing services. - Government Decree No. 158/2009 (in Hungarian) on procedures for the protection of geographical indications of agricultural products, foodstuffs, and spirits, and on the inspection of such products. - Decree No. 28/2017 (in Hungarian) on requirements for self-monitoring systems to be operated by food businesses. - Decree No. 66/2010 (in Hungarian) on maximum residue levels of pesticides in or on food and feed of plant and animal origin and relating to their official control. - Decree No. 3/2010 (in Hungarian) on data reporting and traceability relating to food production and sale.